How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Script for how to fire someone who is not a good fit

-Firing someone because they aren’t a good fit is a bit of a tricky task.
-It’s really hard to do it without basically saying, “Your personality sucks.”
+Firing someone because they aren’t a good culture fit is a bit of a tricky task.
+It’s tough to do it without basically saying, “Your personality sucks.”

-That’s why it’s vital that you pick your words carefully here.
+That’s why you must pick your words carefully here.

 “[Name], I wanted to talk to you about your role in the team.